sonjaschnik/FinancialDataAnalytics/README.md

 ## Materials

 All materials are hosted as a Git repository on GitHub.
+Slides and homework assignments are provided as [Jupyter Notebooks](https://docs.jupyter.org/en/latest/), which means you can interact directly with everything shown - either on your own computer or on our classroom server.

 ```bash
 FinancialDataAnalytics/